AmulyaSKumar/4thSem_RVCE-2022Scheme/IOT_LabPrograms/WaterSensor.md

 ```

 ## Output
-- When water is detected, the buzzer sounds an alert, and an email notification is sent to the specified recipient.
+- When water is detected and an email notification is sent to the specified recipient.

 ## Applications
 - **Home Safety**: Detecting water leaks in homes to prevent damage.